 The hummingbird is a singular natural spectacle -- a true rara avis -- an insistent life force, fed on sweetness, and seemingly tireless.
 It is the quintessence of chi.
-No wonder a hummingbird is a feng shui symbol to attract beneficial chi to your environment.
+No wonder a hummingbird is a feng shui symbol to attract beneficial chi and good luck to your environment.

 Hummingbirds are native to the Americas, from Alaska to Chile.
 Any Chinese or Asian mythology concerning the hummingbird is borrowed and relatively modern as the birds are not indigenous to that world.
 But Native American mythology concerning the hummingbird is rich and varied.
 The tiny, whirring birds are so jewel-like and so phenomenal in their feats that they are the stuff of fairytales or legends.